inspector-repl/inspector/README.md

 - [ ] use verbose mode of compiler to get additional include paths for cling / [ ] libclang parsing
 - [ ] multiprocessing scanning
+- [ ] GDB/LLDB plugin: link/preload libinspector.so and invoke inspector with debug information from gdb.